 B2B Credit Card Processing

-Reduced interchange is just one of the many perks of accepting commercial cards at your business.
+Reduced interchange is just one of the many perks of processing B2B enhanced data transactions at your business.

 - Corporate cards are issued by large businesses, who are usually liable for purchases.

-- Business cards are usually issued by small businesses, and sometimes hold the individual cardholder jointly liable for purchases.
+- Business cards are usually issued by small to medium sized businesses, and sometimes hold the employee cardholder jointly liable for purchases.